 3.1 Provide a unique ID/name used to identify the Form ID configuration.

 3.2 Set destination type to "ScriptRunner for JIRA".

-3.3 Check/Uncheck "Single Submission" option as you preferred
+3.3 Check/Uncheck "Single Submission" option as you prefer.

-3.4 Check/Uncheck "Submission Override" option as you preferred
+3.4 Check/Uncheck "Submission Override" option as you prefer.

 3.6 The ScriptRunner endpoint identifies the specific endpoint configured using ScriptRunner REST endpoints in JIRA.
 This is simply the exact point to where the form will be sent.
 The ScriptRunner REST endpoint will be responsible for processing the submitted form.
 One form can be submitted to multiple JIRA instances, and each JIRA instance can have several endpoints.
 See the ScriptRunner documentation for setting up a REST endpoint.

 Placeholders for Info Html

 "Info Html" in ScriptRunner Form Configuration is customisable and at present Info Html supports the following placeholders:

 $endpoint: Input value of the "ScriptRunner Endpoint" text box.